Chivunk

-The Chivunk is Brazilian fast attack vehicle used by paratroopers and special forces. with co-development of the VLEGA Gaucho ending in 2011.
+The Chivunk, also known as VLEGA Chivunk (port.: Viatura Leve de Emprego Geral Aerotransportável, en: air transportable general purpose light vehicle) is a Brazilian fast attack vehicle used by the Brazilian Army Rapid Action Troops.

 Development

 The Chivunk was preceded by a joint program by Argentina and Brazil as the VLEGA Gaucho until 2011.

 Design

 The Chivunk uses diamond plate surfacing and a built-in roll cage for field ruggedness and durability.
 It has multipurpose roles such as transport, medevac, reconnaissance and can be air dropped by parachute.
 Around 2-4 vehicles can be air transported in a C-130 Hercules and 4-7 vehicles in an Embraer C-390.
 Chivunk vehicles can be stored by stacking above each other.
 It can also be armed with a 120mm Mortar, AT4 launcher and FN MAG 7.62mm GPMG.